Create smart narrative summaries

-The smart narrative visualization helps you quickly summarize visuals and reports.
+The smart narrative visualization helps you provide a quick text summary of visuals and reports.
 It provides relevant innovative insights that you can customize.

 Use smart narrative summaries in your reports to address key takeaways, to point out trends, and to edit the language and format for a specific audience.
-In PowerPoint, instead of pasting a screenshot of your report's key takeaways, you can add narratives that are updated with every refresh.
+When you add a live Power BI report page to PowerPoint, instead of pasting a screenshot of your report's key takeaways, you can add narratives that update with every refresh.
 Your audience can use the summaries to understand the data, get to key points faster, and explain the data to others.

-Watch Justyna show you how to use smart narratives, then try it out yourself using the tutorial, below the video.
+Watch Justyna show how to use smart narratives, then try it out yourself using the sample file, below the video.

 This video might use earlier versions of Power BI Desktop or the Power BI service.

-To follow along in Power BI Desktop, open the sample online-sales scenario dataset.
-If you'd like to use the Power BI service, you can follow along using a different dataset of your choosing.
+To follow along in Power BI Desktop, download the sample online-sales scenario dataset.

-Choose the Products tab, then select the Smart narrative icon in the Visualizations pane to automatically generate a summary.
+Select the report canvas, then in the Visualizations pane, select the Smart narrative icon to automatically generate a summary.

-To generate a smart narrative of a visualization, right-click it and then select Summarize.
-For example, in the sample file, try summarizing a scatter chart that shows various transactions.
+For example, the Transactions page in the sample file has a summary of the scatter chart that shows various transactions.
 Power BI analyzes the data and shows which city or region has the highest revenue per transaction and the highest number of transactions.
 The smart narrative also shows the expected range of values for these metrics.
 You see that most cities produce less than $45 per transaction and have fewer than 10 transactions.